-The liver injury may be the first organ involved in a hypersensitivity drug reaction[37].
+The liver may be the first organ involved in a hypersensitivity drug reaction[37].
 It could range from a mild increase of liver enzymes to acute fulminant hepatic failure with the cholestatic type as the most common.
 The cholestatic pattern is characterized by increased serum transaminases and alkaline phosphatase with prolonged jaundice after drug withdrawal.
-The hepatocellular pattern presents with increased serum transaminases, minimal serum alkaline phosphatase elevation and variable jaundice.
+The hepatocellular pattern presents with increased serum transaminases, minimal serum alkaline phosphatase elevation, and variable jaundice.
 A mixed pattern has combined features of hepatocellular and cholestatic injury (Figure 1).
-Peyrière et al[15] reported liver involvement in more than 60% of 216 DReSS cases with a hepatocelular necrosis more common than the cholestasis.
-Lin et al[37] reported that atypical lymphocytosis was seen more frequently on DReSS cases with liver injury than cases without liver involvement (74.2% vs 30.0%, P = 0.010).
-One study reported that younger patients present a hepatocellular-type most common and that the cholestatic-type was seen often on the older people (P = 0.044).
+Peyrière et al[15] reported liver involvement in more than 60% of 216 DReSS/DiHS cases with a hepatocellular necrosis more common than the cholestasis.
+Lin et al[37] reported that atypical lymphocytosis was seen more frequently on DReSS/DiHS cases with liver injury than cases without liver involvement (74.2% vs 30.0%, P = 0.010).
+One study reported that younger patients most commonly presented with a hepatocellular-type, and that the cholestatic-type was seen more often in older patients (P = 0.044).

-Compared to other severe drug hypersensitivity reactions such as Stevens-Johnson syndrome, a study found a more severe hepatocellular pattern and a moderate to severe cholestatic-type liver injury along with longer liver recovery in DReSS cases.
-They emphasized that the long duration of the liver involvement that could last even months after the rash resolved[36].
-Wang et al[50] reported a hyperbilirubinemia in 12 (31.58%) patients, aspartate aminotransferase (AST) elevation (> 100 IU/L) in 19 (50.50%) patients and nine (23.68%) patients developed hepatic failure.
+Compared to other severe drug hypersensitivity reactions such as Stevens-Johnson syndrome, a study found a more severe hepatocellular pattern and a moderate to severe cholestatic-type liver injury along with longer liver recovery in DReSS/DiHS cases.
+They emphasized that the long duration of the liver involvement could last months after the rash resolved[36].
+Wang et al[50] reported a hyperbilirubinemia in 12 (31.58%) patients, aspartate aminotransferase (AST) elevation (> 100 IU/L) in 19 (50.50%) patients, and 9 (23.68%) patients developed hepatic failure.
 Several case reports have reported liver injury before skin eruption.
-Lin et al[37] noticed this clinical presentation in 9.7% 6/69 of cases.
-Lee et al[17] reported that renal dysfunction was more common in patients with liver dysfunction (39% vs 1%, P = 0.001) and patients with liver dysfunction were more likely to have renal dysfunction (96% vs 34%, P = 0.001).
-Lymphadenopathy was also seen mostly common in patients with liver involvement (23% vs 6%, P = 0.005).
+Lin et al[37] noticed this clinical presentation in 9.7% of cases.
+Lee et al[17] reported that renal dysfunction was more common in patients with liver dysfunction (39% vs 1%, P = 0.001), and patients with liver dysfunction were more likely to have renal dysfunction (96% vs 34%, P = 0.001).
+Lymphadenopathy was also commonly seen in patients with liver involvement (23% vs 6%, P = 0.005).
 Mortality was significantly higher in patients with liver dysfunction (11% vs 1%, P = 0.018).
-Ichai et al[16] described the histological features on the liver from DReSS cases.
+Ichai et al[16] described the histological features on the liver from DReSS/DiHS cases.
 They reported acute hepatitis with cytotoxic phenotype.
-Eosinophils were found in 5 of 7 cases.
-Kupffer cell hyperplasia with erythrophagocytosis was observed in 6 of 7 cases.
-They also reported a diminished on factor V level at admission (less than 40%) or a reduction at day 2 was predictive of death or liver transplant (Table 2).
+Eosinophils were found in five of seven cases.
+Kupffer cell hyperplasia with erythrophagocytosis was observed in six of seven cases.
+They also reported a diminished factor V level at admission (less than 40%), or a reduction at day 2 was predictive of death or liver transplant (Table 2).

 SKIN BIOPSY

 Lin et al[37] did not find any difference in the eosinophils in the dermis between patients with or without liver injury (64.5% vs 60%, P = 1).
-On the other hand, they reported that eosinophils in dermis were more present on those patients with non-severe hypersensitivity hepatitis (88.9% vs 30.8%, P = 0.002), concluding that the extreme group cases might be more related to the immunoallergic attack to the hepatocytes[37].
-Walsh et al[51] reported that those patients with clinical presentation of erythema multiforme-like were associated with higher elevations of AST (P = 0.01), concluding these patients have worse liver involvement[51].
+On the other hand, they reported that eosinophils in the dermis were present more frequently in patients with non-severe hypersensitivity hepatitis (88.9% vs 30.8%, P = 0.002), concluding that the extreme group cases might be more related to the immunoallergic attack to the hepatocytes[37].
+Walsh et al[51] reported that patients with clinical presentation of erythema multiforme-like were associated with higher elevations of AST (P = 0.01), concluding these patients have worse liver involvement[51].

 TREATMENT